mui/material-ui/docs/data/joy/components/card/card.md

 ## Component variables

-The `Card` exposes 2 important CSS variables to communicate with other Joy components.
-If you want to adjust the padding or the border radius of the card, we recommend to do it via these variables instead of the direct properties because both of the variables will be used to calculate the proper border radius of the children.
+The `Card` component exposes two important CSS variables that communicate with other Joy components.
+If you want to adjust a card's padding or border-radius, it's better if you do it using the variables below instead of using these properties directly.
+That's mainly because the variables will also be used to calculate a proper radius for the card's children.

 {{"demo": "CardVariables.js", "bg": true, "hideToolbar": true}}

-## More examples
+## Design examples

-The demos below show the power of Joy composition by replicating some of the real-world examples.
+Here's how you could replicate a few real-world card designs using several Joy components together with it.

 ### Container responsive

-This demo uses the similar technique like [the flexbox holy albatross](https://heydonworks.com/article/the-flexbox-holy-albatross/) to stack the elements when the container's width is below a specified number.
+This demo uses a similar technique to [the flexbox holy albatross](https://heydonworks.com/article/the-flexbox-holy-albatross/) to stack the elements when the container's width is below a specified number.

 {{"demo": "ContainerResponsive.js", "bg": true}}